A Full Overview of Business Process Management

 So, wait, is this like task management with Trello and Asana?

-Not really.
 Task management is about handling or organizing a set of activities that arise out of a project.
 These projects are often one-time and non-repeatable.
-When these projects are well-organized like in a construction work, a project management software like ‘Microsoft Project’ is used.
+When these projects are well-organized like in construction work, a project management software like ‘Microsoft Project’ is used.
 Trello and Asana are good tools for managing tasks in ad-hoc projects.

 Learn more about Project vs. Process vs. Task Management

-Why Does BPM Matter?
+Why Does Business Process Management Matter?

 - Time wasted